nico-stan/recipes/README.md

 ## Further Development
 There are multiple ways in which this project can be expanded upon, which include but are not limited to:
-- Solving the max size upload restriction on github to run Streamlit not locally.
+- Solving the max size upload restriction on Github to run Streamlit not locally.
 - Fixing minor details of the Realfooder and Picky Eater functions in `streamlit.py`
-- Include more food restrictions as keto-diet, low-carb, duncan, etc.
+- Include more food restrictions as keto-diet, low-carb, Duncan, etc.
-- Quantity scraping from [food.com](https://www.food.com/) to include a new column in the df with quantities.
+- Quantity scraping from [food.com](https://www.food.com/) to include a new column in the dataframe with quantities.
 - Price and quantity Scraping from local stores to estimate the cart price based on the ingredients list.
 - Save the queries, so that a prediction can be determined based on User Preferences after a couple of searches.
 - Both translate the dataset and complement it with local foods so that the user can select available recipes based on location and not just heavily US-based recipes.